Parthmandale/Parthmandale/README.md

 In my past job, I first worked as a DevRel for a blockchain-based startup, and later I switched to a different Blockchain-based company as an on-site project intern.
 Here's my [LinkedIn](https://www.linkedin.com/in/parth-mandale-0b7014247/).

-Currently, from Jan 2024 onwards I'm doing smart contract security learnings and audit contests on different platforms like [sherlock](https://www.sherlock.xyz/), [Cantina](https://cantina.xyz/), [code4rena](https://code4rena.com/) and I'm also open for any private audit!
+Currently, from Jan 2024 onwards I'm doing smart contract security learnings and audit contests on different platforms like [sherlock](https://www.sherlock.xyz/), [Cantina](https://cantina.xyz/), [code4rena](https://code4rena.com/) and I'm also open for any private audits and potential internship opportunities.

 - ***Contact me via [Twitter](https://twitter.com/ParthMandale) (or) Telegram username - ParthMandale***